This is How Many Hours Bloggers Work Per Week

 Therefore, the number of hours bloggers work per week will vary greatly from case to case.

-If you want to start a blog that makes money in 2022, but you have no previous experience blogging and no coding skills, check out this guide to easily get started today!
+If you want to start a profitable blog but have no previous experience blogging and no coding skills, check out this guide to easily get started today!

-Disclaimer: The information presented here represents the average blogger and may vary based on experience, ease of learning and blog niche.
+Disclaimer: The information presented here represents the average blogger and may vary based on experience, ease of learning, and blog niche.
 I.e. not all blog niches demand the same blog post length.
-Some niches work well with blog posts of 1200 words, others require more complex posts that easily exceed 3000 words.
+Some niches work well with blog posts of 1200 words, while others may require more complex posts that easily exceed 3000 words.

 Take niche variables into consideration as you read this article.